mapleiotsolutions/AB1805_RK_Arduino/README.md

 AB1805 ab1805(Wire);

+//Dummy routine needed for interrupt awake.
+Could be used to set a flag that we woke up via LoRa Packet recieved nterrupt? void wakeUp() {
+}

 void setup() {

-    // The sample board has D8 connected to FOUT for wake interrupts, though this
-    // example does not use this feature. ab1805.withFOUT(D8).setup();
+    //Setup an ionterrupt on pin IRQ
+    pinMode(IRQ, INPUT_PULLUP);
+    LowPower.attachInterruptWakeup(IRQ, wakeUp, CHANGE);

+    //Setup withFOUT as the interrupt PIN
+    ab1805.withFOUT(IRQ).setup();

     // Reset the AB1805 configuration to default values ab1805.resetConfig();

+    //Set the RTC with an initial time.
+Will update this again with the first message recieved ab1805.setRtcFromTime(1600000000);

     // Enable watchdog
-    ab1805.setWDT(AB1805::WATCHDOG_MAX_SECONDS);

-    // Connect to the Particle cloud
-    Particle.connect();
+    ab1805.setWDT(ab1805.WATCHDOG_MAX_SECONDS);

 }

 void loop() {
-    // Be sure to call ab1805.loop() on every call to loop() ab1805.loop();
+    // Be sure to call ab1805.loop() on every call to loop() to pet the watchdog ab1805.loop();

+    delay(1000);
+    ab1805.getRtcAsTime(time_cv);
+    Log.infoln("Time from RTC is: %l", (unsigned long) time_cv);

+    // Set an interrupt for 5 seconds in the future.
+We should wake up ab1805.interruptCountdownTimer(5, false);
+    LowPower.deepSleep(60000);
 }

 ```